 Even when you’ve paid off your home, there is one bill you cannot eliminate – property taxes.
-In most states, this bill will continue to increase year after year as the value of your home appreciates.
+In most states, this bill will continue to increase year after year as long as the value ofba your home appreciates.
 But there are ways to reduce your annual property tax bill and keep more money in your pocket.
-What is property tax relief and how can you get it?
+What is property tax relief, and how can you get it?
 Keep reading to find out.

 Why do I pay property taxes?

-Property taxes are a way for state and local governments to pay for the essential services used by the local community.
+Property taxes are a way for state and local governments to pay for the local community’s essential services.
 This includes fire and police departments, libraries, and local government officials.

 Property taxes are also used to fund public schools.
-Affluent areas generally have schools that are ranked higher because of the additional funding provided by the taxes on high property values.
+Affluent areas generally have better schools because of the additional funding provided by the taxes on high property values.

 How are property taxes calculated?

-Each year the local tax assessor performs an evaluation of your home to determine the value of the land.
-But don’t worry – nobody will come knocking on your door.
+Each year the local tax assessor evaluates home values.
+But worry – nobody will come knocking on your door.

-To simplify their work, the tax assessor’s office performs a similar process as Zillow does when it calculates the value of your home.
+To simplify their work, the tax assessor’s office performs a similar process as Zillow does when it calculates your home’s value.
 This data includes recent sales, improvement permits, lot size, square footage, and many other variables.

 The tax assessor will calculate your property taxes once the value of your home is determined.
 In some communities, there will be taxes for state, county, city, and local governments.

 If your mortgage is “escrowed,” a portion of your property taxes is paid each month.
-When the property taxes are due, your mortgage company will pay it for you.
+When the property taxes are due, your mortgage company will pay them for you.

-Property tax relief is the reduction of a tax liability based on a qualified exclusion.
+Property tax relief is the reduction of tax liability based on a qualified exclusion.

 There are several ways to get property tax relief for your home.
-For example, you can adjust the value of your home, show proof of being a qualified taxpayer, or make certain improvements to your home.
+For example, you can adjust your home’s value, show proof of being a qualified taxpayer, or make certain improvements to your home.